RubenDillon/tanzu/tap7/readme.md

 =

 At the end of this step by step we will be using the following infrastructure
 - An AKS platform
 - Let's Encrypt certificates
 - Harbor running in harbor.latamteam.name
 - GitLab running in gitlab.latamteam.name
 - PostgreSQL running in pgs.latamteam.name
 - TAP 1.5.2 running in
 	- tap-gui.latamteam.name
 	- *.learning.latamteam.name
-     	- Application running in
+- Applications running in
   	- *.default.latamteam.name

 Create the DNS records